 Santiago de Compostela

-And of course we had to include Santiago de Compostela and its historic old town, inspiration for many Galician poets and writers.
-Wander its cobbled streets, cosy up in one of the many cafes tucked away in quaint little squares or go for an evening stroll in the Alameda Park, where you should test the acoustic bench, a favourite meeting point for couples since it was built in 1916.
+We’d recommend a cosy afternoon in one of the many cafes tucked away in quaint little squares.
+You could also go for an evening stroll in Alameda Park and maybe have a pitstop at the acoustic bench, a favourite meeting point for couples ever since it was built in 1916.

 We hope you’ve enjoyed our look at some of the most romantic Camino spots.
 How many have you visited?
 Or better yet, how many do you want to visit?
 If you have your own Camino love story that you’d like to share with us, please email [email protected] or tag us on Instagram – we’d love to hear from you!

 If you’d like to plan your own romantic getaway, please don’t hesitate to contact us and we’ll be glad to help.
 Buen Camino!